 Phil Sylvester: Indeed.
 Well look, Mexico City has changed a lot.
-The medium term it was once not a very nice place to go.
+The medium-term it was once not a very nice place to go.
 So what's changed there?
 How did it become such a great destination?
 How did it become a hot spot?

 Ruben: My secret spot in Mexico...
 San Angel.
 For me, San Angel is one of the most non-well and amazing neighborhoods that perfectly shows you how it used to be, the real Mexico City.
-So get lost in San Angel, take a look about the houses, and you're going to know exactly how is Mexico, and how is Mexico City.
+So get lost in San Angel, take a look at the houses, and you're going to know exactly how is Mexico, and how is Mexico City.

-Phil Sylvester: Mundo Joven is an educational travel agency aimed at all types of travelers, especially first timers, who are guided step by step in the process to go abroad to study.
+Phil Sylvester: Mundo Joven is an educational travel agency aimed at all types of travelers, especially first-timers, who are guided step by step in the process to go abroad to study.
 All the links in the show notes.